argodev/studies/ot_survey/OT_Class_08_Manuscript.md

 # 1 &amp; 2 Kings

-Welcome back again!
-Last week we finished our study of the wisdom literature of God’s people… which detoured us from the developing story line of the Old Testament.
-But today we’ll return to that history, the story of what God is doing to save sinners.

-Today, we’re looking at 1 and 2 Kings.
 So what do we know about 1 and 2 Kings?
 Four quick things to note:

 1. Originally, they were one book and so this morning we’ll look at them as one book.